 – Cut beef in slices and serve with the sauce.

-Side dishes: Dumplings or Spaetzle, Brussels Sprouts or red cabbage.
+Bread or Potato Dumplings, mashed potatoes or Spaetzle, Brussels Sprouts or red cabbage.

 Contains German Rolls Contains German Spätzle